stat6250-w18/course-questions-wiki/week-03/README.md

 - *Answer* (aguenane-stat6250): A syntax error occurs when program statements do not conform to the rules of the SAS language while a data error occurs when some data values are not appropriate for the SAS statements that are specified in the program.
 - Question (who7−stat6250): What is the main difference between syntax error and other error in SAS?
 - *Question* (sbagdi-stat6250): How to locate a statement that lacks a semi-colon in an error message?
+- *Answer* (sbagdi-stat6250): By looking at the underscored keywords in the error messege and working backwards.